thuvh/pygpgme/docs/source/api.rst

 The following constants can be used as value for :py:attr:`Context.protocol`.
 They are also returned via :py:attr:`Key.protocol`.

+.. autoclass:: Protocol(enum.IntEnum)

-.. py:data:: PROTOCOL_OpenPGP
+  .. autoattribute:: OpenPGP

     This specifies the OpenPGP protocol.

-.. py:data:: PROTOCOL_CMS
+  .. autoattribute:: CMS

     This specifies the Cryptographic Message Syntax.

-.. py:data:: PROTOCOL_ASSUAN
+  .. autoattribute:: ASSUAN

-     [#missing-const]_ Under development.
-Please ask on
-     gnupg-devel@gnupg.org for help.
+     Under development.
+Please ask on  gnupg-devel@gnupg.org for help.

-.. py:data:: PROTOCOL_G13
+  .. autoattribute:: G13

-     [#missing-const]_ Under development.
-Please ask on
-     gnupg-devel@gnupg.org for help.
+     Under development.
+Please ask on gnupg-devel@gnupg.org for help.

-.. py:data:: PROTOCOL_UISERVER
+  .. autoattribute:: UISERVER

-     [#missing-const]_ Under development.
-Please ask on
-     gnupg-devel@gnupg.org for help.
+     Under development.
+Please ask on gnupg-devel@gnupg.org for help.

-.. py:data:: PROTOCOL_SPAWN
+  .. autoattribute:: SPAWN

-     [#missing-const]_ Special protocol for use with ``gpgme_op_spawn``.
+     Special protocol for use with ``gpgme_op_spawn``.

-.. py:data:: PROTOCOL_UNKNOWN
+  .. autoattribute:: UNKNOWN

-     [#missing-const]_ Reserved for future extension.
+     Reserved for future extension.
 You may use this to indicate that the used protocol is not known to the application.
 Currently, GPGME does not accept this value in any operation, though, except for ``gpgme_get_protocol_name``.

 Key Listing Mode